yorgsite/-dom-for-node-dom-chips/dom-chips.model.md

 ## <a name="RenderAPI"></a> class **RenderAPI**

 'dom-chips' render API.
-	Passed as first argument when calling the CellRenderer.
+	Passed as first argument when instaciating params.render

 **use** : new RenderAPI()